 What is clinical radiology?

 Clinical Radiology is a hospital based medical specialty using imaging to diagnose, monitor and treat various disease processes.
-It is a very rewarding career as much of the time is spent diagnosing medical conditions and working with other specialties to help plan a patients treatment.
+It is a very rewarding career as much time is spent diagnosing medical conditions and working with other clinicians to help plan a patients treatment.
 For a basic overview read What is a radiologist?

 Look into a career in radiology

-Radiology is a fascinating specialty, incredibly diverse in both subspecialty and day-to-day workload.
+Radiology is a fascinating specialty, with an incredibly diverse day-to-day workload.
 If you like a puzzle, practical procedures, and being exposed to a broad range of pathologies, radiology may be the right career choice for you.

 Pros and Cons

 - Problem solving for clinicians

 - Often the first to come up with the correct diagnosis for the patient

 - Radiology is now thoroughly established as the cornerstone of diagnosis, so much so that in some major trauma centres, 'straight to CT' policy applies for suitable inbound cases

 - Hugely varied caseload.
 Radiologists are one of the last 'generalists'